What are the best uses for sawdust?

 As far as food goes, mushrooms can also be grown in sawdust.
 Shiitake mushrooms, for example, like to be in a mix of 95% hardwood sawdust.

-We have about 20 chickens at any given time, and while I don’t use sawdust for them, some people do!
+We have about 20 chickens, and while I don’t use sawdust for them, some people do.

 Our chickens do enjoy scratching around in the sawdust for insects, but because I use regular chain oil with my saw, I don’t like to put it in their coop.
 My preference is to use hay.

-It could be used effectively in a chicken house to help soak up the odd dodgy poo.
+Sawdust could be used effectively in a chicken house to help soak up the odd dodgy poo, but not as regular bedding.

 - not for a cats litter box